Mathematics 2B study Material( most important questions for 2019-2020 )

 Conics – Introduction

-Students should notice that the differing conics all have differing angles to the slant of the cones sides.
+Students should notice that the differing conics all have different angles to the slant of the sides of the cone.
 This is the factor that determines what shape a conic section.

 The four degenerate conic sections are; the parabola, the circle, the ellipse and the hyperbola.
 Students should already be familiar with the first of the two degenerate conics from the Mathematics course.
 The last of the two conics will be studied throughout this course.

 Conic sections have immense importance in Newton’s theory of Universal Gravitation.
 All possible trajectories that a satellite may follow are the four non-degenerate conic sections.
 Physicists and Engineers constantly use these curves to describe possible trajectories of satellites and other celestial objects.

 Note that the above information is not required information for the syllabus and that this topic is based on a detailed study of the ellipse and hyperbola, rather than a detailed study of the mechanics of the cone.

 Now, all conic sections have a definition in terms of their foci and directrices (plurals for focus and directrix respectively).
 Those of the circle and parabola should be already known.
 In general, for any conic section, the definition is;

 |Let be a point on the conic section, and be two points called foci.
 Also, let and be the two points of intersection of the perpendiculars drawn from the point to two parallel lines called the directrices, with corresponding to the directrix closer to and corresponding to the directrix closer to .
 The locus of the point is the conic section required, where satisifes:

 where is a non-negative constant called the eccentricity.